The Ehrismann Residence, a historic Western-style building located on the hills of Yamate, Yokohama

 Admission is free.
 Take off your shoes at the entrance and put on slippers before entering the building.

-A retro public phone at the entrance.
+A retro public telephone at the entrance.

 If you call, you might be able to get through at that time!